Compare shipping rates on a single page ๐Ÿ“ฆ

 It can be convenient buying from a physical, brick and mortar UPS, FedEx, or USPS location near you if you rarely need to ship a package.
 They will provide a box and pack your shipment for you, but all that comes with extra fees.

 A scale to weigh your parcel and measuring tape are good investments for when you decide to start shipping from home.
-A favorite measuring tape (commissions earned) are the ones meant for sewing.
+A favorite measuring tape (commissions earned) are the ones meant for sewing instead of the ones you get at the hardware store.
 Printing labels can be done on any home printer then taped to the shipping box, though for convenience, you can purchase a label printer to use with self-adhesive labels.
 If you find yourself making more frequent shipments, these items will save you time and money by avoiding costly in-store postage purchases.